These are the basic tenets of BFUSA’s philosophy and approach:

 1. Human milk fed through direct breastfeeding is the optimal way for human infants to be nurtured and nourished.

-While breastfeeding may not be the right choice or option for some families in some situations, there is no question that breastfeeding is generally the optimal feeding and caring method for the health of the baby and the mother.
+There is no question that breastfeeding is the optimal feeding and caring method for the health of the baby and the mother.
 An abundance of scientific evidence concludes that mothers and babies who breastfeed experience improved health outcomes and lower risks for certain diseases.
 Breastfeeding is the natural biological conclusion to pregnancy and an important mechanism in the natural development of the infant.